abhirup-m/fermions.jl/README.md

 ```

 # Quick-Start: Tight-Binding Model in One Dimension
-This write-up demonstrates the typical kind of calculations that are possible using the fermions.jl library.
+This write-up is designed to show you very quickly how to start using this toolkit.
+It demonstrates the typical kind of calculations that are possible using the fermions.jl library.
 The model considered here is a prototypical one, involving spinless electrons hopping on a 1D lattice, with open boundary conditions (the electrons cannot hop beyond the left and right edges of the chain).

 <img style="width: 100%;" src="examples/images/tbm1D.svg"/><br>*Schematic picture of the model being considered here.
 Circles represent lattice sites and arrows represent electron hopping processes across sites.*